Top-level executives hold unprecedented advanced manufacturing forum in South Carolina

 - Tim Hardee, president of the South Carolina Technical College System.

 “Higher education plays an important role in moving new technologies to the marketplace and in creating a well-qualified workforce,” he said.
-“This forum provides a great opportunity to establish a dialogue with some of the state’s most influential advanced-manufacturing leaders.
+“This forum provided a great opportunity to establish a dialogue with some of the state’s most influential advanced-manufacturing leaders.
 We look forward to continuing an important conversation that will ultimately lead to new and improved programs, helping promote job creation and economic growth.”

 For states along the Interstate 85 corridor, manufacturing is a cornerstone of a combined $1.9-trillion regional economy, accounting for more than 1.57 million jobs in Alabama, Georgia, North Carolina, South Carolina and Virginia, according to the National Association of Manufacturers.